homebridge/verified/README.md

 * The plugin must not require the user to run Homebridge in a TTY or with non-standard startup parameters, even for initial configuration.
 * If the plugin needs to write files to disk (cache, keys, etc.), it must store them inside the Homebridge storage directory.

 These verification requirements were last updated on 2023-09-14.

-This list may be updated from time to time.
-Any existing verified plugin will have met the requirements at the time of verification, and not necessarily the current requirements.
+Existing verified plugins will have met the requirements at the time of verification, and not necessarily the current requirements.

 ## How To Request Verification